MarkBind/markbind/docs/devGuide/devGuide.md

 2. Open `test/functional/test_site/site.json`

-3. To include a new page, e.g., `newTestPage.md`, add it to the pages array.
+3. To include the new page, i.e. `newTestPage.md`, add it to the `pages` array.

 ``` {heading="site.json" highlight-lines="16,17"}
 "pages": [